 However, juggling enemies is strange, it is a staple of the old games and many other action titles.
 With God of Wars more grounded aesthetic and feel, it looks awkward and out of place.
 The game also has some spectacular big boss fights, but repeats mini-bosses too often.
 You fight one type of mini-boss no less than five times, with only a minor variation each time.

-The game is linear in nature but the world is semiopen.
+The game is linear by nature but the world is semiopen.
 You can explore each zone at your own leisure and they each have a ton of secrets that grant you gear, money and runic attacks.
 Many places you find will require a special ability or two you can acquire later in the story.
 This leads to a lot of backtracking in past areas to access loot you couldn’t earlier.

 I’m not a huge fan of backtracking in games, and in God of War, it can feel tedious at times.
-On higher difficulties (which is what I enjoy and recommend playing on) it’s somewhat required in order to give you every advantage on late-game battles.
+On higher difficulties (which is what I enjoy and recommend playing on) it’s somewhat required to give you every advantage on late-game battles.

 The game also has a few side quests and optional bosses for you to face down, the main campaign is mildly lengthy and you can likely double it by doing the side quests and bosses.
 So in the end, the backtracking is a mild inconvenience for all the extra and solid content the game offers.